 Your DAM gives you the ability to create, manage, share and secure all your brand assets in a central location.
 And you only have one of each asset in the system so you won’t have differing branding content.
-How you effectively implement digital asset management into company workflows is a core brand manager skill.
+Effectively implementing digital asset management into company workflows is a core brand manager skill.

-An important brand manager attribute is understanding the market you’re tasked in operating.
-From marketing research, you’ll learn what kind of videos they watch, the sites they visit and social media conversations.
-Knowing these is important for marketing but will also help you understand what brand messaging is effective.
+Brand managers need to understand the market in which they’re operating.
+Through marketing research, you’ll learn what kind of videos customers and prospects watch, the sites they visit and social media conversations they’re engaged in.
+Knowing these is essential for outbound marketing but will also help you understand what brand messaging is effective.

 Study the media products your customers consume and use them yourself.
 The best way to see whether your messaging is compelling is to look at it from a customer perspective.
 For instance, if your company sells SaaS products, you should read digital publications in that space and follow influencers who engage with the topic.

 After you’ve immersed yourself in customer-centered media and conversations, you’ll have a better perspective when looking at your brand messaging.
 It gives you first-hand insight that countless surveys can’t replace.